-Often Dobermans can be a truly obedient dog if appropriately trained at the right time.
+Often Dobermans can be a truly obedient dogs if appropriately trained at the right time.
 Since they are a highly intelligent dog breed, they can be trained very easily.

 Besides the above major traits, Dobermans are extremely loyal to their owners.
 Most of them have no qualms about fear, and they are truly confident about them and won’t think twice to save you.

-I have so many experiences with Dobermans with my Roxi, and you can see her if you visit About us page.
-The fact that I wanna emphasize here that most people say, “Adopting a Doberman as a first time dog owner is an impossible thing to do” Is that so?
+I have so many experiences with Dobermans with my Roxi, and you can see her if you visit the About us page.
+The fact that I wanna emphasize here is that most people say, “Adopting a Doberman as a first-time dog owner is an impossible thing to do” Is that so?

 But why do so many Dobermans end up with animal shelters or rescue organizations?
 Taking wrong approaches or lack of proper knowledge of Doberman adoption can lead to failed owners.